 Why and where does it happen?

-FGM is an ancient traditional practice which has been taking place for over 2,000 years and whilst it is not known exactly where and why it first happened it is thought to originate from Sudan/Egypt.
-It is often mistakenly thought that FGM is performed for religious reasons but it pre-dates the major faiths and is not required by any religion.
+FGM is an ancient traditional practice that has been taking place for over 2,000 years.
+While it is not known exactly where and why it first happened, it is thought to originate from Sudan/Egypt.
+It is often mistakenly believed that FGM is performed for religious reasons, but it pre-dates the major faiths and is not required by any religion.
 The reasons why FGM continues today are complex and reflect both the history and current circumstances of the communities in which it takes place.
 Reasons given for practising FGM include:

-- preparation of girls for womanhood and to enable them to have a good marriage.
+- preparation of girls for womanhood and to enable them to have good marriages.

 Several forms of Type IV FGM are practised, even in countries where FGM is not recognised as being prevalent.